 On October 30, 2018, Shannon sent an email to orthopedic surgeon, Dr. Daniel Hedequist.
 “I sent the email at 10 p.m.,” she says.
 “By the next morning, he had already responded.”
 Shannon arranged to have images of Everli’s spine sent to Boston.
 On the afternoon of Halloween, she and Matt were on the phone with Dr. Hedequist, who had already consulted with neurosurgeon Dr. Mark Proctor.
 Together, the two surgeons, co-directors of the Complex Cervical Spine Program, represented the specific expertise Everli needed: neurosurgery and orthopedic surgery.

 “It was clear from the images that the vertebrae were improperly aligned and the spinal cord was still compressed,” recalls Dr. Hedequist.
 “Without revision surgery, Everli was at severe risk of full paralysis and possibly even death.”
 To reverse her steady decline, Dr. Proctor would first decompress Everli’s spinal cord.
 Then Dr. Hedequist would stabilize her cervical spine with a plate, screws, and rods.
 She would spend another three months in the halo vest, but once her spine healed, she could start building strength and mobility.

-A medical flight before time runs out
+A medical flight to Boston

 Shannon and Matt considered the revision surgery their final chance to save their daughter’s life.
 But the surgery had to be rescheduled twice when she developed pneumonia and became too weak to fly.
 The more time passed, the more her respiratory health declined.
 The Gottschalks started to ask themselves, “Did we fly halfway around the world to bring this child here just so she wouldn’t die alone?”